 Statistical & Online Survey Advising

-Statistical Advising and Online Survey Advising Services - Spring 2020
+Statistical Advising and Online Survey Advising Services - Fall 2020 (begins week of August 23rd, 2020)

 Students should email ITSServiceDesk@luc.edu for questions about statistical, QDA (NVivo), or online survey (Opinio) applications when no adviser is available.